Centre Block: Confederation Hall

-Around the central column is an inlaid marble floor with a 16-point windrose of Verde Antique serpentine from Roxbury, Vermont, and a swirl pattern of green serpentine from the Greek island of Tinos, embedded in Missisquoi Boulder Grey marble, from Philipsburg, Quebec.
+Around the central column is an inlaid marble floor with a 16-point windrose of Verde Antique serpentine from Roxbury, Vermont, United States, and a swirl pattern of green serpentine from the Greek island of Tinos, embedded in Missisquoi boulder grey marble, from Philipsburg, Quebec.
 The overall pattern represents the essential element of water, alluding to Canada's motto: a mari usque ad mare (from sea to sea).
-The inner and outer circles of the floor are made of a Missisquoi Black marble from Philipsburg, Quebec, and white travertine from Italy, as well as Verde Antique serpentine separated by a band of Missisquoi Boulder Grey marble.
+The inner and outer circles of the floor are made of a Missisquoi black marble from Philipsburg and white travertine from Italy, as well as Verde Antique serpentine separated by a band of Missisquoi boulder grey marble.